Surge on wills: Fearing death by coronavirus, people ask lawyers to write their last wishes

 "People are cut off and don't know where to turn," Rosenberg said. "'How do we care for our loved ones?
 How do I make sure my grandmother is getting services when I can't even visit her?
 How do I help her update her documents when they haven't been touched in years and she needs to designate new people?
 What if my father gets the virus?
 What if I die and there's nobody to look out for my parents?'"

 Rosenberg talked to a woman in an Adult Living Facility whose husband had dementia and recently died.
 She has no immediate family nearby, friends can't visit and she has difficulty using a computer.
-Another woman came to
+Another woman came to South Florida to take care of her ill mother, got stranded here after the outbreak spread and now her brother is being uncooperative as they try to decide on a facility and end-of-life plan for their mother.

 In another instance, he spoke to a woman who has been contemplating divorce for a long time "but she'd never pulled the trigger and now she's afraid of what will happen to her property if she gets infected," Rosenberg said.
 "She says, 'If I die, he gets all the money, runs off with another woman and nothing goes to my kids.'
 They also had a business together and need a business succession plan.